The Lake Jacksonville Association (LJA) is made up of waterfront property and home

 Join or Renew your LJA Membership

 If you are reading this, it is because you have an interest in Lake Jacksonville.
+Those of us already "on the lake"

-we welcome your interest, and want you to learn more about our "front yard."
+want everyone to know that we welcome your interest, and want you to learn more about our "front yard."

 Our "common" front yard is 1350 acres, and 25 miles of shoreline neighborhood.
-Just
+Just so that you know, a few

-are leased from the City of Jacksonville for various terms ranging from 10-year
+waterfront lake lots are owned outright, but the majority are leased from the City of Jacksonville for various

-leases to 99-year leases.
+terms ranging from 10-year leases to 99-year leases.
 Although the City of Jacksonville owns the lake, only

 about 20% of lake residents are actually within the city limits.
-The rest of us
+The rest of us are in the county.

-The LJA is dedicated to all the lake residents, and the Jacksonville community,
+The LJA is dedicated to all the lake residents, and the Jacksonville community, and we will do our best to

-You can also find more information about the LJA on our Facebook page.
+represent you and to preserve the quality of life on the lake.
+You can also find more information about the LJA

-The LJA (Lake Jacksonville Association) is a corporation created in 1996 to represent
+The LJA (Lake Jacksonville Association) is a corporation created in 1996 to represent the interests of residents

-the interests of residents on the lake.
-While some of us own our land, most of us
+on the lake.
+While some of us own our land, most of us lease our home sites from the City of Jacksonville, our

 The purpose for which this Corporation is organized is: